Definitive Guide on How to Measure Roller Chain Sizes

 16th Apr 2024

 So, how do you measure chain size?
-To measure chain size you need to identify the type of chain to be used, locate a straight section of the chain, and measure the pitch, roller width, and link plate thickness.
+You need to identify the type of chain to be used, locate a straight section of the chain, and measure the pitch, roller width, and link plate thickness.

 Let’s get into the details!